openwisp/openwisp-firmware-upgrader/README.rst

 which can be imported, extended and reused to create derivative apps.

-In order to implement your custom version of *openwisp-firmware-upgrader*, you need to perform the steps described in the rest of this section.
+In order to implement your custom version of *openwisp-firmware-upgrader*, you need to perform the steps described in this section.

 When in doubt, the code in the `test project <https://github.com/openwisp/openwisp-firmware-upgrader/tree/master/tests/openwisp2/>`_ and the `sample app <https://github.com/openwisp/openwisp-firmware-upgrader/tree/master/tests/openwisp2/sample_firmware_upgrader/>`_